 An attractive Holly with dark green, almost spineless foliage.
 Little white flowers in spring are followed by a mass of red berries that put on quite a show and hold well.
-Presented here as a topiary standard to use as an accent in the garden or as a feature in a pot.
+Presented here to use as an accent in the garden or as a feature in a pot.
 Evergreen.

 'J C Van Tol' is a self-fertile Holly hybrid and will therefore have berries without the need to plant a male and a female.
 Remember that your Holly will resent being shifted so choose your planting spot carefully.

 Colour: White Habit: Upright Est. Hgt/Wdth in 7/10 yrs: 2.5m x 2m

 An unusual and desirable form of the hardy and ever reliable Holly.
 Very dark green leaves - can be used for hedging, topiary or as a background plant.
 Easy to grow just about anywhere but happiest in a sunny open spot.
 Evergreen.